-Unemployment assistance benefit (töötu riiklik abiraha), since 2006 unemployment allowance (töötutoetus).
-Eligible for the unemployment assistance benefit are persons, aged 16 to the legal pension age, who do not fulfil the eligibility criteria (e.g students, persons who terminated their previous employment voluntarily) for UI or who have exhausted their UI benefits.
+Unemployment allowance (töötu toetus), until 2005 this was named unemployment assistance benefit (UAB) (töötu abiraha).
+Eligible for the unemployment allowance are persons, aged 16 to the legal pension age, who do not fulfil the eligibility criteria (e.g. students, persons who terminated their previous employment voluntarily) for UI or who have exhausted their UI benefits.
 The person must have been employed or engaged in activity equal to work (e.g. studying) for at least 180 days during the 12 months prior to filing an application with an employment office.
 Benefit is suspended for 10 days if the person refuses an offer of suitable work or does not show up at the PES at a fixed date for the first time.
 Benefit is stopped if the person refuses an offer of suitable work or does not show up at the PES at a fixed date for the second time.

 The level of UA benefit is fixed by the Government and was 400 EEK in 1999-2006.
 It was increased to 1,000 EEK in 2007.
-(Formally, there is a daily rate of 32.90 EEK per day.)
+(Formally, there is a daily rate 32.90 EEK per day.)
 The UA benefits are not subject to income tax.
 UA benefit is formally income tested: only the unemployed whose income is below the unemployment assistance are entitled to the benefits.
 It is not known in practice if and how this income test is followed.